ngendah/rapidpro-compose/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;e.g `https://localhost`

->> Because the server is using a self-signed SSL certificate, the browser will issue a warning, ignore the warning and continue. e.g on Firefox, click on `advanced` button and accept.
+>> Because the server is using a self-signed SSL/TLS certificate, the browser will issue a warning, ignore the warning and continue. e.g on Firefox, click on `advanced` button and accept.

 ### NOTES